rumeltr/textminer/README.md

 textminer
 =========

-A few text mining routines written in R using a slightly modified version of the RTextTools package
+This repository contains a few text mining routines written in R using a slightly modified version of the RTextTools package.
+These routines are then applied to metadata from the Macaulay Library sound collection in order to translate free-form recordist comments into standard categorical behavior classifications.

 Information for the users of this code: